 When I came home with a jar of apple butter, my husband's eyes lit up.
 He said "I love that stuff.
 It reminds me of college where we used to eat it all the time."

 Even after 18 years, you learn something new about your spouse everyday.

 Hmmnnn, apple butter?
 Could this single ingredient get me some extra kisses, flowers or even a piece of jewelry?
 Could I win the husband over with a jar of apple butter?
 Yes, I'm in!

 Since then I have experimented and made several recipes with apple butter.
-There were no surprise diamond earrings but some extra kisses have been distributed.
 My kids love the apple butter also.
 We have spread it on English muffins, toast and pumpkin pancakes.
-It is especially good on peanut butter sandwiches.
-I am always trying to incorporate more oatmeal into our diets so I tried the apple butter in this baked oatmeal recipe.
+I made a delicious Apple Ricotta Galette with apple butter.
+Since I am always trying to incorporate more oatmeal into our diets, I tried the apple butter in this baked oatmeal recipe.

 To me, oatmeal can make for a boring breakfast.
 But nutrition experts say oatmeal is good for lowering cholesterol.
 It is also loaded with fiber and antioxidants.
 I am not always fond of the mushy texture but adding apple butter and baking it gave it a more cake like consistency.
 This was like eating a dessert for breakfast.
 Topping it with Greek yogurt made it extra special.

 I have many more apple butter recipe ideas floating around my head.
 This week I will be working on a apple butter vinaigrette which I think is perfect for a fall or winter salad.
 Have you had apple butter before?
 What's your favorite way to eat it?

 - Absolutely, this is the perfect dish to make ahead of time and serve for breakfast or a snack later, especially during the holidays!
 Just bake, allow to cool, then cover with some foil or plastic and store in the fridge or freezer.

 How long will my oatmeal last?